Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying

-\textbf{Results on Synthetic Data}: Fig. \ref{synthetic} reports the results (averaged over three repeats) on the synthetic data with a fixed-interval communication pattern.
-The detailed configurations can be found in the appendix.
+Fig. \ref{synthetic} reports the results (averaged over three repeats) on the synthetic data with a fixed-interval communication pattern.
 Fig. \ref{synthetic}(a) compares \textbf{FedMobile} and its variations with \textbf{ASYNC} in terms of the test loss.
 As can been seen, incorporating either upload or download relaying into asynchronous FL improves the FL performance, and a further improvement can be achieved when uploading and downloading are combined.
 Fig. \ref{synthetic}(b)/(c) illustrates the impact of upload/download search interval on the FL convergence.
 In both cases, the best search timing is around the middle point of the two consecutive server meeting times, confirming our theoretical analysis in Theorem \ref{thm:convergence} and Proposition \ref{prop:timing}.
-Fig. \ref{synthetic}(d) shows the impact of the client mobility rate on the FL convergence.
-As predicted by our analysis, a higher mobility level in the system improves FL convergence since more timely relay communication opportunities are created.
+Fig. \ref{synthetic}(d) shows the impact of $\rho$ on the FL convergence.
+As predicted by our analysis, a higher $\rho$ in the system improves FL convergence since more timely relay communication opportunities are created.
 In Figs. \ref{synthetic}(e)(f), we allow clients to use multiple relays to create more communication opportunities with the server whenever possible.
 The results show that further improvement can indeed be achieved.
 We also conduct experiments on the ideal relaying scenarios, namely \textbf{Virtual-U} and \textbf{Virtual-D}, to illustrate what can be achieved in the ideal case.
-The results verify our hypothesis that more communication opportunities with the server benefits convergence.
+The results verify our hypothesis that more communication opportunities with the server benefit convergence.
 It is also interesting to note that virtual uploading/downloading has a more significant impact on the early/late FL slots, suggesting that an adaptive design may better balance the FL performance and the resource cost.